infiniflow/ragflow/api/python_api_reference.md

 #### page

-The current page number to retrieve from the paginated results.
+The number of records page to display.
 Defaults to `1`.

 #### page_size